-Furthermore, in its contract with the manufacturer or with a distributor, the importer shall state exactly from which moment and up until when the products are legally its responsibility and therefore for which period it is answerable for those conditions.
+Furthermore, in its contract with the manufacturer and, where applicable, in his contract with a distributor, the importer shall state exactly from which moment and up until when the products are legally its responsibility and therefore for which period it is answerable for those conditions.
 Importers would be well advised to ensure that their responsibility ceases when they are no longer in control of the devices and consequently of their transport and/or storage conditions.